Payback Is an Employment Right in Colorado

 2. Do they earn at least $50,000 per year? (“The salaried amount requirement changes each year,” she adds.)

-Withholding Wages to Pay Back a Debt
+Withholding Wages To Pay Back a Debt

-Non-Payment and the Final Check
+Non-Payment of Wages and the Final Check

 Payment-related matters can get messy after someone quits or is terminated.
 “An employer must compensate an employee for all work performed,” Ellis says.
 “No matter the reason for the termination, the employer should prepare the employee’s wages for payment immediately upon termination.”

 Even if you quit, you are still entitled to earned bonuses and incentives.
-“A bonus that is earned, vested and determinable must be paid,” says Wellbrock.
+“A bonus that is earned, vested, and determinable must be paid,” says Wellbrock.

 Some “perks” simply aren’t mandated in Colorado.
 These include paid sick leave, severance plans or retirement plans.
 Other rules, at times, fill those gaps.
 Colorado’s Healthy Families and Workplaces Act (HFWA) entitles employees to “48 hours of paid time off for their physical or mental health needs, or the physical or mental health needs of an immediate family member,” says Wellbrock.

-Unlike when an employee is terminated, when someone quits, the paycheck is due on the next scheduled pay date.
+Unlike when an employee is terminated, when someone quits, the paycheck is due on the next regular pay date.
 “If the employee does not receive payment, they may make a demand for their unpaid wages and begin the wage theft process,” Ellis says.

 When workers don’t receive the pay they are due, a formal complaint can be filed with the Colorado Department of Labor and Employment (CDLE).
 If it determines wages are owed, it issues a determination as to the amount of wages and penalties owed.
 A worker can then file that as a judgment against the employer.